tprrt/dockers/debian-cross/README.rst

-Following, the value of the environment variables to use the avaible toolchains:
+Following are the values of the environment variables to use the available toolchains:

 .. code-block:: bash

     # To use the ARMv7 toolchain
     export ARCH=arm
     export CROSS_COMPILE=arm-linux-
-    export export PATH=/armv7-eabihf--glibc--stable-2025.08-1/bin:$PATH
+    export PATH=/armv7-eabihf--glibc--stable-2025.08-1/bin:$PATH

     # To use the ARMv8 toolchain
     export ARCH=aarch64
     export CROSS_COMPILE=aarch64-linux-
-    export export PATH=/aarch64--glibc--stable-2025.08-1/bin:$PATH
+    export PATH=/aarch64--glibc--stable-2025.08-1/bin:$PATH

-    # To use the RISC-V toochain
+    # To use the RISC-V toolchain
     export ARCH=riscv
     export CROSS_COMPILE=riscv64-linux-
-    export export PATH=/riscv64-lp64d--glibc--stable-2025.08-1/bin:$PATH
+    export PATH=/riscv64-lp64d--glibc--stable-2025.08-1/bin:$PATH